Our Verdict

 Thoughtful features extend the cocoon of warmth.
 Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop, only excluding your fingers.
 The main zipper tops out near your mouth.
 The collar is wide enough to comfortably hide your face from the cold, and the soft knit interior feels great to snuggle up against.
 The tall, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.

-The greatest thing about that hood is that it is cavernous.
+And the hood is cavernous.
 Many winter jackets include a faux fur ruff that circles the hood.
 They typically extend past your face and do a magnificent job blocking bitter winds or the frosty bite of snow or sleet.
 This jacket aims to offer the same functionality by extending what Outdoor Research calls a baffle ruff beyond the tip of your nose.
-It's not as effective at catching snowflakes, but it certainly shelters you from all but head-on wind.
+It's not as effective at catching snowflakes and slowing wind as faux fur, but it shelters you from all but head-on wind.
 Drawstrings let you snug it down as much as you'd like, and it is large enough to wear a beanie underneath.

 Weather Resistance

-Outdoor Research calls this jacket water and wind-resistant, and the customer service rep we contacted told us that it does have a durable water-repellant (DWR) coating its nylon shell.
+Outdoor Research calls this jacket water and wind-resistant, and the customer service rep I contacted told us that there is a durable water-repellant (DWR) coating its nylon shell.

-We test all of our winter jackets with a 2-minute test at full water pressure.
+We test all winter jackets' water resistance with a 2-minute shower.
 The Coze faired impressively well.
 Water beaded and ran off immediately and continued throughout the test.
-With its deep hood, it kept the water off our faces even when we stood facing the shower head.
-After the test, many of the jackets felt heavy and waterlogged.
-This one was still as light as when we started.
-We shook the water right off, and it dried quickly.
+That deep hood kept water off my face even when facing the shower head.
+After the test, many of the jackets feel heavy and waterlogged.
+This one was as light as it was before the test.
+Most of the water shook off immediately, and it dried quickly.

-The Coze also impressed us in the wind.
-We tested it alongside several other jackets on a North Atlantic beach when 25-knot winds were kicking up whitecaps.
-We felt nothing through the length of the coat or the zippers.
+The Coze is also impressive in heavy winds.
+I tested it alongside several other jackets on a North Atlantic beach when 25-knot winds were kicking up whitecaps.
+I felt nothing through the length of the coat or the zippers.
 It's a fortress.
-We actually got too hot.
+I actually got too hot running around with my dog.

 Comfort

-This jacket nails comfort, earning one of the highest scores in the test.
+This jacket nails comfort, earning one of the highest scores in our tests.
 It feels both snug and incredibly lightweight, with a soft knit covering every point where your skin is likely to brush against it.
 Even the nylon shell is pleasant in hand.

-The generous cut never feels binding in our standard size.
-We have plenty of room to move, from shoulders to hips to knees, even bundled up with multiple layers.
+The generous cut never feels binding in my standard size Small.
+I have plenty of room to move, from shoulders to hips to knees, even bundled up with multiple layers.
 When you zip the jacket from top to bottom, climbing stairs can feel restrictive.
 A good solution is to unzip the front zipper or the two 9-inch zippers on either side of the hem.

 Even the collar is spacious enough that it lets you keep your chin and face out of the cold, a rarity among winter jackets.
 It's like wearing a light, down sleeping bag, if it were a thoughtfully constructed winter jacket.